Now Is the Time to Raise Your Voice for Grizzly Protections

 Highways and roads are extremely harmful to grizzly bears: they create disruptive noise and increase deadly risks from vehicle collisions and human conflict.
 In October 2024, a well-known and beloved female grizzly bear, nicknamed “the Queen of the Grand Tetons” or Grizzly 399, was killed in an auto collision.
 Grizzly 399’s death was the sixty-fifth known death in a tragically record-breaking year for grizzly mortalities.

-Even when grizzlies avoid roads, it can have detrimental consequences for their habitat.
-Grizzlies avoid areas that they associate with negative experiences, so they will often abandon roaded areas – even unused ones.
+Even when grizzlies avoid roads, the presence of a road alone can have detrimental consequences for their habitat.
+Grizzlies avoid areas that they associate with negative experiences, so they will often abandon areas with roads – even unused ones.
 But this displacement fragments the bears’ overall habitat, which is especially detrimental as grizzlies need to travel in contiguous, unbroken habitat that’s better suited for their survival.

 One place where grizzlies are at risk from road dangers is in Northern Montana’s Flathead National Forest.
 The forest is one of the most successful strongholds for grizzly recovery, stretching for over 2 million acres alongside Glacier National Park.